Eventual vs Strong Consistency Tradeoffs in JanusGraph

 time.sleep(0.5)

-If read-after-write queries consistently time out or return stale data, trigger an immediate segment refresh on the mixed index.
-This forces pending mutations into searchable segments.
+If read-after-write queries consistently time out or return stale data, push pending mutations into searchable segments immediately:

 curl -X POST "http://10.0.2.10:9200/janusgraph_mixed_index/_refresh"

-Warning: Frequent forced refreshes degrade indexing throughput.
-Use only during incident response or scheduled maintenance windows.
+Warning: frequent forced refreshes degrade indexing throughput.
+Use only during incident response or a maintenance window.
+Rollback: none required — a single refresh is non-destructive.

-When the external index is unavailable or severely desynchronized, route critical read operations directly to the storage backend using graph traversals that avoid has() predicates on indexed properties.
+When the index is unavailable or badly desynchronized, route critical reads directly to storage by avoiding has() predicates on indexed properties.
+Apply a strict limit() to prevent a full scan:

-// Bypass mixed index: scan by label and filter in-memory (use with LIMIT)
+// Bypass the mixed index: scan by label, filter in memory, bound the result

-If index corruption or persistent desynchronization occurs, rebuild the mixed index from storage.
-This operation is blocking and requires a maintenance window.
+If corruption or persistent desynchronization occurs, rebuild the index from the authoritative storage view.
+This is blocking and needs a maintenance window.

 JanusGraphManagement mgmt = graph.openManagement();